Chef or cook? A simple question, but one which has got the chef community in a stir over at cheftalk.

 I have excellent cooking skills, am an award-winning writer, and have worked in commercial kitchens.
 That doesn't make me a chef.
 What it makes me is somebody with first-hand experience who writes about culinary matters.

 The term "chef" is used very loosely nowadays.
 When I graduated culinary school, I was told that "Now you're all CHEFS!!!"
 As if someone completing a 12 month cooking program and a 3 month externship actually earned me a title.
 Sorry, that's not the case.
 Yes, I'm a cook.
 And Yes, I'm an arrogant a**hole.
 And Yes, I would love to be called Chef someday.
 But I am not a Chef.

 All "chefs" can probably cook, but not all "cooks" can handle the role as a "chef".

-Not all "so called chefs"can cook, I have seen Culinary grads that couldn't make a soup or sauce without a recipe.
-In th '60's when the Kennedys hired a French Chef everyone wanted a French Chef.
-I was training Frenchmen straight off the boat how to cook, as long as their name was Pierre or Jacque they got the Chef's job and they didn't even know what Larrouse Gastronomique was because they were accountants or dog catchers etc. That was also about the time Le Cordon Bleu let Julia Child enroll and really screw things up.
-Then the term "chef" became a four letter word and lost all the respect Escoffier had build up in the profession
+Not all "so-called chefs" can cook, I have seen Culinary grads that couldn't make a soup or sauce without a recipe.
+In the '60's when the Kennedys hired a French Chef everyone wanted a French Chef.
+I was training Frenchmen straight off the boat how to cook, as long as their name was Pierre or Jacque they got the Chef's job and they didn't even know what Larrouse Gastronomique was because they were accountants or dog catchers etc. That was also about the time Le Cordon Bleu let Julia Child enrol and really screw things up.
+Then the term "chef" became a four letter word and lost all the respect Escoffier had build up in the profession.

 There are a lot of cooking books on the market by people who never have managed a kitchen and that doesn't make them a "Chef" either.